scirate/scirate/README.markdown

 Then, spin up the rails server:

 ```
 docker-compose up -d
 ```

 and visit <http://localhost:3000> and you will be looking at SciRate!

-This will initialize the database and Elasticsearch, download the basic feed layout, and start the server.
-If es:migrate is not working check that it is running, as per the notes above.

 ## Testing